Felistas/NodeJs-Passport-Authentication/README.md

 Note: OAuth2 has different types of grant types.
 For this tutorial, we will use the Authorization code grant type.
 To learn more about OAuth2, you can have a look [here](https://tools.ietf.org/html/rfc6749)

 ## Passport
 According to the official documentation, passport an authentication middleware for Node Js and supports a number of strategies including FaceBook, Google, Twitter etc. Now,lets get our hands dirty and get the FaceBook authentication up and running.
-To start us of, run the following commands to install the various dependancies needed:
+To start us of, run the following commands to install the various dependencies needed:

 ```
 npm install passport
 npm install passport-facebook
 ```
 The `passport-facebook` package enables us to authenticate users using Facebook.
-In `app/user/user.controller.js` replace the exising code with the following lines of code:
+In `app/user/user.controller.js` replace the existing code with the following lines of code:

 ```
 import passport from "passport";